 Gyantse is located on the trade routes, connecting Lhasa on the East, Shigatse on the West, and India on the South.
 That’s why it became the main center for Tibet’s wool trade with India, Nepal, Bhutan, and Sikkim.

 In 1904 it became the focal point of the British expedition to Tibet under Colonel Younghusband.
 The British soldiers approached Tibet by the trade route leading to Gyantse.
 The battle happened near Gyantse, in which several hundred Tibetans were shot dead by the superior British firearms.
 After storming the castle, Younghusband and his troops billeted here for a month before proceeding to Lhasa.
 Finally, the British and Tibetans reached an agreement.
 According to this agreement, the British trade agent was stationed at Gyantse.
 The British also opened a small school there.

 PELKOR CHOEDE MONASTERY

-Pelkor Choede monastery was founded in 1418 by the first Penchen Lama.
-The red-walled Pelkor Chode was once a compound of 15 monasteries that brought together three different orders of Tibetan Buddhism, a rare in stance of multi-denominational tolerance.
-Nine of the monasteries belonged to Gelugpa sect, three belonged to Sakyapa, and another three belonged to the obscure Buton suborder whose head monastery was Shalu near Shigatse.
+Pelkor Choede monastery was founded in 1418 by the first Panchen Lama.
+The red-walled Pelkor Chode was once a compound of 15 monasteries that brought together three different orders of Tibetan Buddhism, a rare instance of multi-denominational tolerance.
+Nine of the monasteries belonged to the Gelugpa sect, three belonged to Sakyapa, and another three belonged to the obscure Buton suborder whose head monastery was Shalu near Shigatse.

 The monastery is famous for its Kumbum stupa, the largest chorten in Tibet and one of the architectural wonders.
 The white chorten contains a seemingly endless series of mural-filled chapels and offers an outstanding view from its upper levels.